Step by Step Guide to Completing a Thesis/Capstone Project

 Step 1.The student may need to register for the research course if applicable, identify a thesis/capstone project topic, and recruit a thesis/capstone project committee chair (in some programs the chair is the instructor of the related course).
 The committee chair will advise the research committee and student (see Roles of the Student and Committee Members).
 The committee chair must be a faculty member of Utica College.

 - The student and the thesis/capstone project committee chair will work together to recruit the other members to be included on the committee.

-- Once the committee has been established and the general research topic determined, the Phase I: Committee Application Form must be completed and submitted to the Office of Graduate Studies (one form per student if a group project).
+- Once the committee has been established and the general research topic determined, the Graduate Thesis/ Capstone Project Implementation Form must be completed and submitted to the Office of Graduate Studies (one form per student if a group project).

 - The proposal typically addresses the issue, problem or question being investigated (what is the problem, why is it important, what is the gap in existing literature); provides a description of the research methodology (what are you going to do and how); and includes a preliminary bibliography or literature review.

 - The proposal must be approved and signed off by the chair of the thesis/capstone project committee and all other members.

 - Once the Implementation form is approved if there are any changes to the committee members or research topic the student will need to submit a Graduate Thesis/Capstone Project Modification Form, one form per student, only required if there has been a change in a student's research topic or in committee membership (fillable form - please type)

 Once the proposal has been approved, the student may need to register for the second research course if applicable.
 If there is no research course for the student's program and all other coursework has been completed, the student must register for Continuous Enrollment (this is done through the Office of the Registrar) and must continue to register for Continuous Enrollment until the thesis/capstone project is completed.